 Even after making these changes if you feel that the discomfort in your body hasn’t reduced or the pain has not subsided, it may be a good idea to consult with a professional.

-The principle of Ergonomics ensure that our bodies maintain the natural position and rhythm for which they are designed.
+The principle of Ergonomics ensures that our bodies maintain the natural position and rhythm for which they are designed.

-Following these principles not only improve the human conditions but it also makes us more efficient and productive.
+Following these principles not only improve human conditions, but it also makes us more efficient and productive.